 The Parenting of the Future

 So instead of giving them a “talking to”, when they are upset we make a safe place for them to get their feelings out (through tantrums, crying or expressing anger and hurt feelings) and we “listen”.
-Children are greatly relieved to find that we are interested not just in their behaviour, but in the underlying hurt feelings and unmet needs that they are trying to express through their behaviour.
+Children are greatly relieved to find that we are interested not just in their behaviour, but in the underlying hurt feelings, frustrations or unmet needs that they are trying to express through their behaviour.
 It keeps the parent-child connection strong and healthy, and children raised this way are usually well-behaved and eager to please their parents.

 Because they are not controlled by rewards and punishments, children raised in the Helping Mode are more likely to follow their instincts and discover where their real interests and talents lie.
 This leads to happy, self-actualised people who feel fulfilled and can express their individuality when they grow up, offering their unique contribution to the world and making it a better place for everyone.

 So this site will be about some of the practical ways that we can move ahead into Helping Mode and raise happy, confident children who will also be respectful and compassionate towards others, because they themselves have received respect and compassion from their parents.
 Here is a link to a short video of Robin Grille talking about moving away from authoritarian parenting (socialising mode) to authoratitive parenting (helping mode) Robin Grille talks about parenting.

-The articles I am posting here were mostly published in a South African parenting magazine in the past few years, so they also reflect my own growth and understanding as it developed through reliving my own childhood hurts in psychotherapy and was refined as I was exposed to the pioneers in this field like Aletha Solter, Pam Leo, Naomi Aldort, Robin Grille, Patty Wipfler, Alfie Kohn, Thomas Gordon, Faber and Mazlish and others.
+The articles I am posting here were mostly published in a South African parenting magazine in the past few years, so they also reflect my own growth and understanding as it developed through reliving my own childhood hurts in psychotherapy and was refined as I was exposed to the pioneers in this field like Aletha Solter, Pam Leo, Naomi Aldort, Robin Grille, Patty Wipfler, Laura Markham, Alfie Kohn, Thomas Gordon, Faber and Mazlish and others.
 I hope you will enjoy them. ~ Pat

 Written by Pat Törngren © 2012